pranabdas/espresso/docs/install.md

 ```
 cd qe-6.5
 ```
 - Configure the installation.
-Here you can provide various configuration options.
-For example, if you want to have the parallel processing, you can use the flag.
+Here we can provide various configuration options.
+For example, if we want to have the parallel processing, we can use the flag.
 Read the manual in oder to properly understand.
-But in most cases you will be just fine with defaults.
-If you want parallel processing, you have to install the necessary libraries before.
-After that if you run `configure`, it should detect your system automatically, in case you don't get what you want, try the `flags`.
-If certain libraries are not detected, you can include them using `LIBDIRS`.
+But in most cases we will be just fine with defaults.
+If we want parallel processing, we have to install the necessary libraries before.
+After that if we run `configure`, it should detect wer system automatically, in case we don't get what we want, try the various configuration `flags`.
 ```
 ./configure
 make all
 ```

-Note that `configure` might not pick the right settings is all systems, in that case you have to some manual work.
+Note that certain programs bundled with Quantum espresso might not work correctly in parallel compilation, so we may need a serial compilation for them.
+We can set that by `./configure --disable-parallel`.

-Now you can run Quantum Espresso `pw.x` (or any other program) using `mpirun` by following command:
+Now we can run Quantum Espresso `pw.x` (or any other program) using `mpirun` by following command:
 ```
 mpirun -np 12 pw.x -inp inputfile > outputfile
 ```